uselagoon/lagoon/docs/docker-images/nginx/README.md

 In order to create redirects, we have `redirects-map.conf` in place.
 This helps you to redirect marketing domains to sub-sites or do non-www to www redirects. **If you have a lot of redirects, we suggest having `redirects-map.conf` stored next to your code for easier maintainability.**

-{% hint style="info" %}
+!!!
+Note "Note:"
     If you only have a few redirects, there's a handy trick to create the redirects with a `RUN` command in your `nginx.dockerfile`.
-{% endhint %}

 Here's an example showing how to redirect `www.example.com` to `example.com` and preserve the request: